Token-based Loyalty Program

 What is a Loyalty Program

 A merchant loyalty program is a marketing strategy designed to encourage customers to continue making purchases from a retail store or partner network.
 The program rewards customers for repeat purchases through points, discounts, cashback, or other incentives.
 Merchant loyalty programs can be broadly classified as card-based or ID-based.
-To enroll in a card-based loyalty program, you must acquire a merchant loyalty card, which is nowadays also bundled with credit.
-The merchant loyalty card is analogous to any payment card and can be used outside the merchant’s establishment too.
+To enroll in a card-based loyalty program, you must acquire a merchant loyalty card, which is also bundled with credit nowadays.
+The merchant loyalty card is analogous to any payment card and can be used outside the merchant’s establishment, too.
 You become eligible to receive a merchant loyalty card after the merchant has established your credentials.
 This means you must provide copies of two pieces of your official ID (passport, driving license, social security, health card) to the merchant.
 To enroll in an ID-based loyalty program, you must share your email ID or cellphone number with the merchant.

 Both card-based and ID-based methods allow the merchant to track the spending behavior of the customer and reward him/her for their purchases.
-When a customer makes a purchase through the merchant-specific loyalty card, the payment cube is able to read the customer information embedded in the loyalty card.
+When a customer makes a purchase through the merchant-specific loyalty card, the payment cube can read the customer information embedded in the loyalty card.
 Once the customer information is obtained, the merchant’s POS terminal records the customer transaction in the customer’s account of the Merchant Loyalty Program database.
 Alternatively, if a customer makes a purchase using cash, he/she provides the merchant with their email address and/or cell phone number.
 The merchant types the customer information in their POS terminal and records the transaction record in the customer’s account of the Merchant Loyalty Program database.

 Data Protection Issues in Loyalty Programs